simolus3/drift/docs/pages/docs/Advanced Features/migrations.md

 $ dart run drift_dev schema dump lib/database/database.dart drift_schemas/drift_schema_v2.json
 ```

-You'll need to run this command everytime you change the schema of your database and increment the `schemaVersion`.
+You'll need to run this command every time you change the schema of your database and increment the `schemaVersion`.
 Remember to name the files `drift_schema_vX.json`, where `X` is the current `schemaVersion` of your database.

 #### Generating test code